Worth $23

 How did a dog fit into the equation?

-But the thought about Lisa lingered, so I searched her profile.
-She lived in the Pacific Palisades with Ken and their four children and posted pics of her kids in bear costumes, dragon costumes, alligator costumes…They looked like a gang of stuffed animals.
-I took a closer look at albums of her in designer gowns, like the one she’d worn at the reunion.
-She posed in some of them with other wealthy Caucasian wives on a staircase, lined up like contestants for Miss America: backs straight, jaws up, same real estate smile.
+But the thought about Lisa lingered.
+I searched her profile.
+She lived in the Pacific Palisades with Ken and their four children.
+She’d posted pics of her kids in their bear costumes, dragon costumes, and alligator costumes.
+They looked like a gang of stuffed animals.
+I took a closer look at albums of her in designer gowns.
+Each one looked as posh as the one she’d worn at the reunion.
+She posed in some of them with other wealthy Caucasian wives on a staircase.
+They lined up like contestants for Miss America.
+Their backs were straight.
+Their jaws pointed up.
+Each lady wore the same real estate smile.

 Please tell me what I did last night.